nomad-coe/nomad/docs/develop/setup.md

 ```

 You need to have the infrastructure partially running: elastic, rabbitmq.
 The rest should be mocked or provided by the tests.
-Make sure that you do no run any
+Make sure that you do not run any
 worker, as they will fight for tasks in the queue.
 ```sh
 cd ops/docker-compose/infrastructure